criteo/afk-saltstack/README.md

 ## Deprecated: peer-groups

-Please be informed that peer-groups are currently support only during transition window.
+Peer Groups are temporarily supported for migration.

 We have decided to remove peer-group support to simplify the modules and the template.
 It will also remove risks associated to changes on peer-group.

-More info to come in the FAQ...

 ## What it is?

-This repository contains all the code necessary to apply OpenConfig to network devices.
+This repository contains all the necessary modules to apply OpenConfig to network devices.
 It uses templates to convert OpenConfig to configuration/commands.

 It does not aim to cover 100% of OpenConfig model.